Asaye/react-native-system-applications/docs/video.md

 * explicitly calling <code>exitRecording()</code> function.
 * pressing the back button.

-<p style = "text-align: justify">Note that if the audio recording is terminated by the first four ways, another session of recording can be started again by calling the <code>startRecording()</code> method or by pressing the START button and the loop continues until the recording is terminated by pressing the back button or calling the <code>exitRecording()</code> function.</p>
+<p style = "text-align: justify">Note that if the video recording is terminated by the first four ways, another session of recording can be started again by calling the <code>startRecording()</code> method or by pressing the START button and the loop continues until the recording is terminated by pressing the back button or calling the <code>exitRecording()</code> function.</p>

 ##### Sample code snippet